al1brn/geonodes/docs/simulation.md

 ## Geometry class

-The type of the geometry of the simulation zone is the one of the input geometry.
-For instance if you instantiate a **Simulation** width a mesh, the simulation geometry will be a mesh:
+The type of the simulation geometry is the one of the input geometry.
+For instance if you instantiate a **Simulation** with a mesh, the simulation geometry will be a mesh:

 ``` python
 mesh = gn.Mesh.Cube().mesh